-Well, the franchise is not as famous as the Super Sentai shows who gained world fame after it was imported into the US as the Power Rangers but these two shows were created by the same genius, Shotaro Ishinomori, a manga artist whose creativity changed lives around the world.
+Well, the franchise is not as famous as the Super Sentai shows who gained world fame after it was imported into the US as the Power Rangers.
+Still, these two shows were created by the same genius, Shotaro Ishinomori, a manga artist whose creativity changed lives around the world.

 The latest series in the franchise has been released in Japan.
 Prior to this, they had a doctor-themed Kamen Rider (Ex-Aid), which eventually made me fall again for the series.
 However, I am yet to finish that series.

 The latest version is called Kamen Rider Build, which has the following synopsis: